The Journey of the Mystery Girl

 I came up with the idea for the story (though the Mystery Girl had a different title back then) and wrote about half before I put it away.
 I got married, had my children, and dealt with all the ups and downs that life brings.
 It just was not time for the story to come out.
 Sometimes it is hard to see God's perfect plan and timing and it is so easy for us to get impatient when we do not see progress.
 That was me.
 I could not figure out why it just was not coming together.
 I wondered if I was even supposed to write it.

 You see, ever since I had been a teenager, I had dealt with insecurity in who I was.
-There was a lack of confidence in what I said, always hiding in the shadows hoping that I did not displease anyone.
+There was a lack of confidence in what I said, always hiding in the shadows hoping that I did not say or do anything to displease anyone.
 I did not understand the depths of love and why God would love little old me.
 I always had a pretty good relationship with Him growing up, making Him my own around the young age of eight.
 I read my Bible every day and prayed, and I can truly say it was the Lord Who helped me through all my tough teens years.
-I simply do not know how teenagers get through those years without the help of the Lord.
+(I simply do not know how teenagers get through those years without the help of the Lord.)
 But the one idea that kept going through my mind all those years was that I was a "mystery girl" to all those who did not know me.
-That term was my companion for many years, and one day I shared my deepest thoughts with my husband.
+That term was my secret name for many years, and one day I shared my deepest thoughts with my husband.
 We talked it through and he gave me encouragement to share what I felt with others.
 He said it almost sounded like a good title for a book for teen girls and I liked his idea.
 I just did not know if I was ready to share it with the world or not.
 It was not time.

 For about three or more years now, I 've been working on this book, writing a little before getting interrupted and putting it away for a while before getting the itch to write some more.
 The story began taking on its own form, then I would reread what I had written and find something that needed to be changed and work on that for a bit before putting it down again.
 It did not feel like I was getting anywhere with it.
 Then COVID hit, giving me time to sit down and do some writing.
-Finally, FINALLY, I finished it last summer, and thus began the long painful process of edits.
+Finally, FINALLY, I finished it the summer of 2020, and thus began the long painful process of edits.
 Rereading it, making more changes, letting others read it to see if it flowed smoothly and made sense, cutting out parts that were not necessary to the story, then morphing the words to say what needed to be said.
 What was the hardest part was the idea that whoever read the book would be looking into my very soul, the deepest part of me that had haunted me for so many years.
 Did I really want that out in the open?
 I was still unsure about that idea.

 Back in December, while we were dealing with our own issues of COVID in our home, I let Joe read the story.
 I wanted him to truly know that part of me and understand my heart.
 I think he took away a lot more than I ever imagined when he read what I had written.
 It was like something clicked inside of him and God began moving through him to show me love.
 Real, true love.
 Now, we have always had a good marriage.
 We always said, "I love you," and we have had a close relationship.
 I can count on one hand the few arguments we have had over almost 22 years of marriage.
 So, it was with great surprise that as the new year began he started to do some writing of his own and what came of it became something very special.
 It was a gift for my birthday.
 He wrote a little story entitled, "Cara's Five Perfect Days."
 I did not know what to expect but when I began reading, the tears poured down my face.
 It was only five chapters long, but I could only read one chapter at a time so what he wrote could settle into my head.
 In the last chapter Joe wrote about a scene where God reveals Himself to me as a loving Father.
 It truly was a gift of love.
 And as my book was completed around the same time, I found that in the process of writing my heart had begun to heal.
 I found the true meaning of love through Joe's gift and suddenly I understood how God truly viewed me and loved me.